whtwly/camunda/CONTRIBUTING.md

 The review should result in:
 - **Approving** the changes if there are only optional suggestions/minor issues 🔧, throughts 💭, or likes 👍
+   - In cases where ❌ suggestions are straightforward to apply from the reviewers perspective, e.g. "a one-liner"-change for which they don't consider another review needed, the reviewer can pre-approve a PR.
+This unblocks the author to merge right away when they addressed the required changes.
+In doubt the author can still decide to require another review, or proactively clarify disagreement with the suggestion.
+The main point here is that pre-approval puts the author back in charge to make a responsible decision on requiring another review or not and if not get the change merged without further delay.
 - **Requesting changes** if there are major issues ❌
 - **Commenting** if there are open questions ❓